 Digital technologies can collect relevant data on fields and crops, such as field boundaries, land use, farmers' practices, number of grains on a wheat head, and digitalise the data to provide new insights.
 Examples of such technologies are satellite data, in-situ sensors, drones, and crop water stress monitoring and control systems.
-Mineral (Google's moonshot factory X) is developing technologies that collect data across the world and feed it into an AI model.74 Accurate, updated, and actionable information can inform policymakers, support them in their decisions and track the impact.
+Mineral (Google's moonshot factory X) is developing technologies that collect data across the world and feed it into an AI model.
+Accurate, updated, and actionable information can inform policymakers, support them in their decisions and track the impact.

-- Digital technologies can increase the efficiency of crops.
+Digital technologies can increase the efficiency of crops.
 Digital technologies can increase efficiency and total output while using limited resources through a more targeted application of feed, water, energy, fertilisers, and pesticides.
-Examples of digital technologies in this space are smart farming, in-situ sensors, digital twins, AI-based plant disease recognition tools, and Breeding by Design.75 Mineral's genebank project in Colombia is an example of such use of digital technologies.76 Microsoft's project in Spain, based on IoT, data analytics, and AI, helps achieve greater efficiency in agriculture.77 IoT applications used in irrigation can supply the required water directly to the roots of the crop, increasing efficiency and reducing water consumption. - Digital technologies can inform farmers on how to grow sustainably and to improve productivity.
-Currently, farming is a primarily analogue occupation.
-Providing farmers with digital tools to both collect data and receive relevant information can help increase productivity while producing sustainably.
-Mineral is developing new technologies in this space to support farmers.78 Moreover, blockchain technology can provide transparent and trusted information across the agriculture value chain on ethical practices and carbon emissions.
+Examples of digital technologies in this space are smart farming, in-situ sensors, digital twins, AI-based plant disease recognition tools, and Breeding by Design.
+Mineral's gene-bank project in Colombia is an example of such use of digital technologies.
+Microsoft's project in Spain, based on IoT, data analytics, and AI, helps achieve greater efficiency in agriculture.
+IoT applications used in irrigation can supply the required water directly to the roots of the crop, increasing efficiency and reducing water consumption.

+EKOBOT - Robotics can help farmers increase productivity and at the same time reduce carbon footprint